mlatu-lang/mlatu/README.md

 To build, run `nimble build`.
 To build and start the repl, run `nimble run`.
+To install mlatu into your $PATH, run `nimble install`.

 ## Contributing

 Very experimental: contributions welcome, but please don't use this in production.
 If you wish to contribute see [here](/CONTRIBUTING.md) for more information.